haywood/standards-open-source/README.md

          brainstorm pros/cons and can pull in the right partners in legal to evaluate the license.

-  - The MIT license doesn't address fact that someone could fork our projects and completely change them.
+  - The MIT license doesn't address the fact that someone could fork our projects and completely change them.
 Should we make contributors submit a patch to feed their changes back to the original projects?

     No - users are free to fork code as they like - this is an integral part of open source!
 We will still own the canonical repo